2003scape/rscsundae/doc/whydec2001.md

 - Regions: Asgarnia, Misthalin, Al Kharid, the Wilderness, Crandor, and the area around Karamja Volcano are available and almost fully complete, with some caveats (mentioned below).
-- Guilds: There is a Mining Guild, Cooking Guild, Prayer Guild, and Champions' Guild.
-There is no Crafting Guild, since this was originally pay-to-play content.
+- Guilds: There was a Mining Guild, Cooking Guild, Prayer Guild, and Champions' Guild.
+There was no Crafting Guild, since this was originally pay-to-play content.
 Gold rocks are therefore more spread around the map, making things a bit more balanced.
 - Wilderness: It contained the graveyard, eastern Chaos Temple, Bone Yard,